snej/tails/README.md

 The final reason, the immediate impetus, was to apply the really elegant and efficient implementation technique used by [Wasm3][WASM3] (a [WebAssembly][WASM] interpreter), which is probably the fastest pure non-JIT interpreter there is.
 See below under "Performance".

-## Just Show Me The Code!

-* The absolute core is [instruction.hh](https://github.com/snej/tails/blob/main/src/core/instruction.hh), which defines how code is structured and called, and how one primitive/native word proceeds to the next.
-(It uses a class `Value` that represents the items on the stack; for now you can just pretend that's a typedef for `int` or `double`.)
-* [word.hh](https://github.com/snej/tails/blob/main/src/core/word.hh) defines the `Word` class that associates a name and flags with an (interpreted or primitive) function.
-* [core_words.cc](https://github.com/snej/tails/blob/main/src/core/core_words.cc) defines the very basic primitives like `LITERAL`, `DUP`, `+`, and some interpreted words like `ABS` and `MAX`.

-## Theory Of Operation
+## 2. Theory Of Operation

-Tails's world is currently very simple: a stack of values, a call stack, and a program consisting of an array of function pointers.
+Tails's world is currently very simple: a stack of (dynamically-typed) values, a call stack, and a program consisting of an array of function pointers.
 It's "the simplest thing that could possibly work", but it gets you quite a lot.

 ### Core (AKA native, primitive) functions